AndrewGodwin86/nexus-graphql-server/README.md

 ## Overview
 I've been wanting to try out GraphQL for some time and the Nexus API seemed like an obvious choice.

+Using GraphQL with the Nexus API could simplify syncing operations, reducing the number of round trips between the client and Nexus API.

 This project uses:
 - [apollo server (graphql-server-express)](https://github.com/apollographql/apollo-server)